kamigaito/ICML2022/README.md

 #### RESCAL, ComplEx, DistMult, TrasnE, and RotatE in [`./KnowledgeGraphEmbedding`](./KnowledgeGraphEmbedding)

 You can run the following scripts:
-- `run.sh` trains a model using the self-adversarial negative sampling (SANS) loss function.
+- [`run.sh`](./KnowledgeGraphEmbedding/run.sh) trains a model using the self-adversarial negative sampling (SANS) loss function.
-- `run_wo_adv.sh` trains a model using the NS loss in Eq.
+- [`run_wo_adv.sh`](./KnowledgeGraphEmbedding/run_wo_adv.sh) trains a model using the NS loss in Eq.
 (3) in our paper with uniform noise.
-- `run_wo_adv_sum.sh` trains a model using the NS loss in Eq.
+- [`run_wo_adv_sum.sh`](./KnowledgeGraphEmbedding/run_wo_adv_sum.sh) trains a model using the NS loss in Eq.
 (2) in our paper with uniform noise.

 The above scripts conduct testing after the final epoch of the training.
+Note that this result is on the model obtained through the last training epoch.
+If you need to evaluate the model that achieved the best validation MRR, please use the method described in [Testing Models](#testing_models).

 #### HAKE in [`./KGE-HAKE`](./KGE-HAKE)

 You can run the following scripts:
-- `runs.sh` trains a model using the self-adversarial negative sampling (SANS) loss function.
+- [`runs.sh`](./KGE-HAKE/runs.sh) trains a model using the self-adversarial negative sampling (SANS) loss function.
-- `runs_wo_adv.sh` trains a model using the NS loss in Eq.
+- [`runs_wo_adv.sh`](./KGE-HAKE/runs_wo_adv.sh) trains a model using the NS loss in Eq.
 (3) in our paper with uniform noise.
-- `runs_wo_adv_sum.sh` trains a model using the NS loss in Eq.
+- [`runs_wo_adv_sum.sh`](./KGE-HAKE/runs_wo_adv_sum.sh) trains a model using the NS loss in Eq.
 (2) in our paper with uniform noise.

 The above scripts conduct testing after the final epoch of the training.
+Note that this result is on the model obtained through the last training epoch.
+If you need to evaluate the model that achieved the best validation MRR, please use the method described in [Testing Models](#testing_models).

 #### Subsampling